Family private health insurance policies

 Canstar may earn a fee from its Online Partners for referrals from its website tables, and from sponsorship or promotion of certain products.
 Fees payable by product providers for referrals and sponsorship or promotion may vary between providers, website position, and revenue model.
 Sponsorship/promotion fees may be higher than referral fees.
 If a product is sponsored or promoted, it’s an ad and it is clearly marked as such.
 An ad might appear in different places on our website, such as in comparison tables and articles.
 Ads may be displayed in a fixed position in a table, regardless of the product's rating, price or other attributes.
 The location of an ad doesn’t indicate any ranking or rating by Canstar.
 Payment of fees for ads does not influence our Star Ratings.
 See How We Get Paid to find out more.
 Payment of fees for ads does not influence our Star Ratings or Awards.

-If you click a 'book a call' button you will be redirected to ItsMyGroup Pty Ltd (ABN 85 167 289 965).
-If you book a call, you will deal directly with ItsMyGroup who will provide you with information and advice about health insurance policies.
-You will be speaking with an employee or agent of ItsMyGroup not Canstar.
+If you click a 'book a call' button you will be redirected to ItsMyGroup Pty Ltd (ABN 85 167 289 965) (“ItsMyHealth”).
+Canstar has partnered with ItsMyHealth to help you compare and switch health insurance.
+The health insurance comparison and call back service is powered by ItsMyHealth.
 Canstar is not responsible to you for any advice ItsMyHealth provides to you.
 If you make a decision to enter into a health insurance policy, you are responsible for all fees payable in relation to that policy.
 Before applying for any health insurance policy, you should read and understand the product information.
 Consider the Product Summary to obtain full details of inclusions, exclusions, waiting periods and all limits that may apply.

 Canstar is not providing a recommendation for your individual circumstances.
 We cannot and do not recommend that any particular product is suitable for you.